google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 description: "Learn about the simplest ways to add video to your site and ensure users
               get the best possible experience on any device."
 introduction: "Users like videos; they can be fun, informative.
-               On mobile devices,
+               On mobile devices, videos can be an easier way to consume information.
-               information can be consumed on the go without having to read small fonts and scroll down a page.
                But videos take bandwidth;
                they don't always work the same across every platform.
                Users don't like waiting for videos to load,